-Figure 20 - g) The wings must remain in the vertical geometric plane throughout the turnaround, and the aircraft's attitude before and after the turnaround must be absolutely vertical, with no pitch or roll.
+- f) The rate at which the aircraft pivots around its vertical axis is not a judging criterion. - g) The wings must remain in the vertical geometric plane throughout the turnaround, and the aircraft's attitude before and after the turnaround must be absolutely vertical, with no pitch or roll.
 If there is movement around the roll axis, often referred to as "torqueing" (Figure 21), there is a deduction of one (1) point for each five (5) degrees off axis.